Kazakhstan: Russia-led alliance's troops prepare to pull out

-MOSCOW (AP) — Troops of a Russia-led security alliance were preparing to pull out of Kazakhstan on Thursday, the Russian Defense Ministry said.
-The withdrawal comes only a week after they were deployed to the ex-Soviet nation on the request of its president, who was seeking to quell extremely violent mass protests.
+MOSCOW (AP) — Troops belonging to a Russia-led security alliance were preparing to pull out of Kazakhstan, the Russian Defense Ministry said on Thursday.
+The withdrawal comes only a week after they were deployed to the ex-Soviet nation on the request of its president, who was seeking to quell violent mass protests.

 The demonstrations started on Jan.
-2 in western Kazakhstan, with local residents outraged by a sharp rise in fuel prices, and quickly spread nationwide, descending into violence within several days.
+2 in western Kazakhstan following widespread outrage over a sharp rise in fuel prices.
+They quickly spread nationwide and descended into violence within several days.
 Protesters stormed government buildings and set them ablaze, and dozens of people were killed in clashes with the country’s security forces.

 Russia’s Defense Ministry said Thursday that the troops in Kazakhstan were preparing equipment for transportation and handing over state institutions they guarded to local forces.